 Negotiation of contractual terms and conditions is an important feature of Euro PP transactions; it distinguishes them from public and syndicated bond issues, such as Eurobond issues where investors merely subscribe an issue without having any say in the terms and conditions.
 For this reason, the process for carrying out a Euro PP transaction more closely resembles negotiating a bank loan agreement than preparing the documentation for an issue of listed bonds.

-The Charter, which was drafted by the Euro PP working group composed by several professional organiz ations under the auspice of Banque de France, French Treasury and the Paris IDF Chamber of Commerce and Industry, is designed to facilitate financing for intermediate-size enterprises (ISE) and SMEs, whether listed or not, that would be unable to access international bond markets, in particular, because they have not been rated by a ratings agency.
+, which was drafted by the Euro PP working group composed by several professional organiz ations under the auspice of Banque de France, French Treasury and the Paris IDF Chamber of Commerce and Industry, is designed to facilitate financing for intermediate-size enterprises (ISE) and SMEs, whether listed or not, that would be unable to access international bond markets, in particular, because they have not been rated by a ratings agency.

 By establishing this charter which is a reference framework and best practices for French and international institutional investors, it has created the conditions for the development of the Euro PP market.
 It responds to both investors and issuers who must increasingly resort to the markets for financing.
 This “Euro PP” brand becomes a guarantee of quality for the issuers, dealers and investors and will facilitate the development of long-term relations amongst these various players.